 Task clusters are a group of instances running on the distributed network specifically for a very specific task such as data visualization.

 With these components Big Data is not about real-time vs. batch processing but is all about the broad set of tools which allow you to handle data in many ways.

 Real-time data processing is absolutely very important but it is an additive part of the big data ecosystem.

-Many believe that Big Data is only related to large volumes of data and tend to neglect the complexities inherent in variety and velocity of data and even the term volume is not that simple as it may sound.
+Many believe that Big Data is only related to large volumes of data and tend to neglect the complexities inherent in the variety and velocity of data and even the term volume is not as simple as it may sound.

 The real challenge in dealing with data is not the absolute scale of the data but rather the relative scale of the data.
-Today’s business world want a platform which allows it to move from one scale to another easily and graciously because those who go out and buy expensive infrastructure to answer one problem notices that by the time they get around answering the question the real question has changed and the business world has moved on.
+Today’s business world wants a platform which allows it to move from one scale to another easily and graciously because those who go out and buy expensive infrastructure to answer one problem notice that by the time they get around to answering the question the real question has changed and the business world has moved on.

 Cloud is great but it not ultimate “all in on cloud” vs. “all in on premise” situation.
 In case where the bulk data is being created on the premise analytics will remain stuck to the premise and in another case where the data is created using stream processing the natural starting point is the cloud.